UK slashes personal, corporate taxes in bid to spur growth

 The Bank of England said Thursday that the U.K. may already be in recession, defined as two consecutive quarters of economic contraction.
 It expects gross domestic product to fall by 0.1% in the third quarter, below its August projection of 0.4% growth.
 That would be a second quarterly decline after official estimates showed output fell by 0.1% in the previous three-month period.

-In the past two weeks, the government has announced that the government will cap gas and electricity bills for households and businesses, amid fears that the poorest won't be able to afford to heat their homes and companies will go bust this winter.
+In the past two weeks, the government has announced th at the government would cap gas and electricity bills for households and businesses, amid fears that the poorest won’t be able to afford to heat their homes and companies will go bust this winter.
+Kwarteng said this initiative would be funded by borrowing.

 Kwarteng also announced new “investment zones” across England where the government will offer tax cuts for businesses and help create jobs.
 He will also give details on how the government aims to accelerate dozens of major new infrastructure projects, including in transportation and energy.